Pokour/General-IO/README.md

-# IR-Vehicles
-This Repository is dedicated to the development of robot or vehicles using IR sensors for path correction and path formation
+Repository is dedicated to the development of robot or vehicles using IR sensors for path correction and path formation